Tesla: A guide from the original Roadster to today

 The Model S sedan is Tesla’s longest-running EV in production to date.
 It made its official debut in 2012 after years as a prototype for the automaker.
 Since then, the sporty EV has reigned as the best-selling plug-in electric in both 2015 and 2016.

-Furthermore, after Motor Trend magazine named the 2013 Tesla Model S its “car of the year,” it followed up in 2019, naming it the ultimate “car of the year” for the magazine’s entire history.
 Sales of the veteran Tesla have slowed since the launch of the automaker’s more cost-friendly Model 3 and Model Y EVs, but the Model S still sits as a premier sedan that offers a variety of luxury and performance for those who can afford it.
+You can check out 2021 Model S pricing here.

 The current Long Range trim can travel 405 miles on a single charge, hit a top speed of 155 mph, and tear from 0-60 mph in 3.1 seconds.
 Tesla recently revealed in its Model S refresh that the vehicle will now come in either a Plaid or Plaid+ trim with varied range.